NASA

 More

-This animation shows NASA’s Europa Clipper during a flyby of Europa.
+This animation segment shows NASA’s Europa Clipper arriving at the Jovian system.

 A plasma instrument sensor assembly is subjected to a simulated electromagnetic interference environment.